sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

 ## Factory Pattern

-Some objetc classes cannot be known up until the program exectuion, so in this case, there must be something that choose the most fitting sub-class to apply...
+Some object classes cannot be known up until the program execution, so in this case, there must be something that chooses the most fitting or the correct sub-class to apply...

-A factory pattern is best use, when the program has a super-class, with differtent subclasses, which are based on the input creation parameters.
+A factory pattern is best use, when the program has a super-class, with different sub-classes, which are based on the input creation parameters.
 Then, the reponsability of the Factory class, is to correctly instantiate at run time, the subclass that corresponds to that input.

 **advantage**: The complexity of creation of similar subclasses is hidded under a common interface (the Factory creator).